GregorSmirnow96/JustAnotherFarmingSimulator/README.md

 	e) Make damage splats for inanimate objects appear where you hit them, not on their base

+	f) Add herblore properties to all ingredients

+	g) Improve item toolstips.
+Currently they show ItemId.
+Make it show ID with spaces, and info for relevent items

 11) PLAY TEST WITH FRIENDS! :D
 12) Add audio EVERYWHERE